ibm-cloud-docs/vpc/bare_metal_server_manage.md

 To delete a bare metal server by using the API, use [Delete a bare metal server](/apidocs/vpc/latest#delete-bare-metal-server).

-Specify a `DELETE /bare_metal_servers/{id}` request delete a specific bare metal server where `id` is the identifer of the bare metal server you are deleting.
+Specify a `DELETE /bare_metal_servers/{id}` request delete a specific bare metal server where `id` is the identifier of the bare metal server you are deleting.

 ```sh
 curl -X DELETE "$vpc_api_endpoint/v1/bare_metal_servers/$bare_metal_server_id?version=2021-03-09&generation=2" \